BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-3/index.md

 I hope you are as excited as I was writing this.
 Just to give you a heads up, currently, there are several packages / libraries that makes it easy to setup a GraphQL server using Laravel, but for this article, we’re going to use [Lighthouse](https://github.com/nuwave/lighthouse).

-To keep this tutorial simple, our GraphQL API will only allow us to retrieve the list of Users seeded in our database and details of specific user.
+To keep this tutorial simple, our GraphQL API will only allow us to retrieve the list of Users seeded in our database and also details of specific user.

 ## Terminologies in GraphQL
 Before we begin setting up our GraphQL server, let's first understand a few terminoligies you would come across in "GraphQL World":

 #### 1. Types
-Data models in GraphQL are respresented as `Types`an they are strongly typed.
+Data models in GraphQL are respresented as `Types`.
+They are strongly typed.
 Every GraphQL server defines a set of types which completely describe the set of possible data you can query on that service.
 Then, when queries come in, they are validated and executed against that schema.

 An example `Type` would be:
 ```javascript